Zimbabwe

 Overview

-Zimbabwe is vulnerable to droughts, the effects of which in recent years have been exacerbated by macroeconomic issues.
-The Zimbabwe Resilience Building Fund, a major new partnership between the national government and several international organizations, aims to build resilience to shocks and stresses and protect development gains by increasing community capacity, applying evidence to policy making, and increasing the effectiveness of disaster response.
+Zimbabwe is vulnerable to climate variability and changing rainfall patterns, the effects of which, in recent years, have been exacerbated by the country’s continuing macroeconomic issues.
+The Zimbabwe Resilience Building Fund, a major partnership between the Government of Zimbabwe and several international development organizations, aims to build resilience to shocks and stresses and protect development gains by:

 Risk Environment

-Resilience Approach
+Resilience Approaches

-- improving absorptive, adaptive, and transformative capacities of communities
+- Improving absorptive, adaptive and transformative capacities of communities.

-- timely and cost effective responses to emergencies
+- Timely and cost-effective responses to emergencies.

-The Fund also supports national surveys that inform resilience programming.
-Improving agricultural infrastructure, especially related to drought, and improving communities’ ability to manage disaster through empowerment and training are priorities for strengthening resilience in Zimbabwe.
+Improving agricultural infrastructure, production and market systems, especially related to droughts, and improving communities’ ability to manage disaster through empowerment and training are priorities for strengthening resilience in Zimbabwe.

 A New Approach to Labor Market Assessments